tomfyfe85/CV/README.md

 - We would work towards reular recitals, concerts and musicals in the school.

 Along side my music carrer I worked in the television industry from 2012-2014
 - I worked as a runner first, working on show like Celebrity juice at Riverside Studios, before becomming the perimant inhouse runner for the studios in late 2012.
 This leader to work as a junior camera assistant which inturn lead to a full time camera assistant role at The London Studios.
-I left the industry in late 2014/early 2015 to pursue my music carrer with more focus.
+I left the industry in late 2014/early 2015 to pursue my music career with more focus.

 - Any experience relevent to software development